eosnetworkfoundation/grant-framework/README.md

 * ENF Ventures will be established at a future date in 2022.

 ## Three Grant Types
 There are three types of grants that the ENF considers.
-Some are originated by the community itself, and some are proposed in the form an an RFP by the ENF.
+Some are originated by the community itself, and some are proposed in the form of an RFP by the ENF.
 ### 1. New Proposal
 Most grant applications will take the form of a "New Proposal" from a member of the EOS community.
 These projects range from core chain enhancements, SDKs, tools, and applications.
 These are initiated by members of the community and run through the standard [Grant Process](#grant-process) below.
 ### 2. Maintenance Grant